tylertrimble/viswaternet/docs/contributing.rst

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
+* Note that we provide a list of common warning messages at the bottom of this page.
+If your bug is related to unexpected warning messages, please check there first!

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help
 wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~